predrag-codetribe/vite-app/README.md

 - `package.json` -> `devDependencies` -> `@types/node` - the major and minor versions should correspond to `node -v` major and minor versions.

 1. Run `npm install`
-2. Create a .env file based on .env.example.
+2. Create a .env file based on .env.example. in both the client and server folders.
-3. Setup DB.
+3. Setup the DB by installing postgres.
-4. Execute the following SQL code on the database:
-- `npm run migrate:run` from the `/server` folder.
+4. Execute the following `npm run migrate:run` from the `/server` folder.
-5. Start the app in development mode. `npm run dev` or start the app for production `npm start`.
+5. Start the app in development mode. `npm run dev` or start the app for production `npm start` (note when starting the app for production, make sure to run `npm run build`).

 <!--toc:start-->